 Former Harry Hoosier Hall located at a church camp in Waveland, MS was destroyed by Hurricane Katrina in 2005

-Original location of Zoar Church (corner of 4th and Brown Streets in Philadelphia).
-Zoar Church Cemetery was the claimed site of Harry Hoosier's burial in 1806 and no grave stone has been found to our knowledge since urban development paved over the site in the 1800's.
+Zoar Church plaque at the corner of 4th and Brown Streets in Philly.
+This was Harry Hoosier's burial site in 1806 but no grave stone has been found.

-Historic St. George's United Methodist Church Philadelphia operating continuously since 1769 houses Methodist archives and was frequently visited by Harry Hoosier
+Historic St. George's United Methodist Church operating continuously since 1769 houses Methodist archives and was frequently visited by Harry Hoosier.

 Indiana Historical Society 2nd floor wall mural